 The assessment of investment activities is a pillar in strategic management at any level.
 When investment activities involve the deployment of projects, project evaluation aims at determining the effects caused to foster the best allocation of scarce resources.
 In project evaluation, laws of economics are pivotal to determine the profitability of an initiative.
-However, projects that have also a social interest have to be assessed considering a broader range of impacts.
-Assessment shall be performed before project deployment to forecast the effects expected (ex-ante), during project deployment to check the performance level to identify corrective measures (in medias res) or after the time horizon of the project to verify the actual impacts generated (ex-post).
-Costbenefit analysis (CBA) is the most acknowledged tool for financial viability assessment.
-A wider project assessment is obtained where soft effects, and intangible and non-monetizable impacts are included in the project assessment.
+However, projects that also have a social interest must be assessed considering a broader range of impacts.
+Assessment shall be performed before project deployment to forecast the effects expected (ex-ante), during project deployment to check the performance level and to identify corrective measures (in medias res) and after the time horizon of the project to verify the actual impacts generated (ex-post).
+Cost-benefit analysis (CBA) is the most acknowledged tool for financial viability assessment.
+CBA provides a wider project assessment by considering soft effects and intangible and non-monetizable impacts.

-Therefore, the decision-makers across the energy value chain need a tool that is able to provide quantifiable insights supporting their potential investments decisions in clean and smart energy interventions.
-Towards that direction, the activities of WP3 aim at proposing an IANOS Energy Planning and Transition (IEPT) suite that supports the investments of the different stakeholders providing a holistic approach that quantifies both the costs and benefits of the IANOS interventions in the demonstration sites, i.e., Lighthouse and fellow islands of IANOS, as well as providing a tool that facilitates the fundraising campaigns.
+Therefore, the decision-makers across the energy value chain need a tool that can provide quantifiable insights supporting their potential investment decisions in clean and smart energy interventions.
+Toward that direction, the activities of WP3 aim at proposing an IANOS Energy Planning and Transition (IEPT) suite that supports the investments of the different stakeholders, providing a holistic approach that quantifies both the costs and the benefits of the IANOS interventions in the demonstration sites, i.e., Lighthouse and Fellow Islands of IANOS, as well as providing a tool that facilitates the fundraising campaigns.

-To reach the objectives of the WP3, D3.5 (which is the 1st version of the deliverable related to Task 3.3) elaborates on the architecture and the main components of the IEPT suite.
-Through an API Gateway, the different modules which are deployed as dockerized microservices, communicate and exchange the calculated values of Key Performance Indicators (KPIs).
-Those KPIs will quantify the benefits of the smart grid interventions from a technical, economic, and environmental perspective.
+To reach the objectives of WP3, D3.6 (which is the updated version of deliverable D3.5 related to Task 3.3) elaborates on the architecture and the main components of the IEPT suite.
+Through an API Gateway, the different modules which are deployed as dockerized microservices communicate and exchange the calculated values of Key Performance Indicators (KPIs).
+Those KPIs quantify the benefits of the smart grid interventions from a technical, economic and environmental perspective.

-In addition, the overview, functionalities, and technology stack of each internal module of the IEPT suite is thoroughly described.
+In addition, the overview, functionalities, technology stack and user interface (UI) of each internal module of the IEPT suite is thoroughly described.
 Briefly, those deployed microservices are: